-The Vinnies Fitzroy Soup Van Operation commenced in 1975, instigated by a small number of people who wanted to provide soup, sandwiches and friendship to the homeless in the city.
+The Fitzroy Soup Van commenced operation in 1975, instigated by a small number of people who wanted to provide soup, sandwiches and friendship to the homeless in the city.
 With considerable assistance from St Vincent de Paul Society and the Catholic parish network the small group of volunteers acquired a van and permission to operate out of Ozanam House.
 Since then, the Fitzroy Soup Van Operation has grown into a trusted and reliable service for a daily meal and friendship for those experiencing homelessness and disadvantage across the inner city.

 2015 marked 40 years of service for our Fitzroy Soup Van Operation, and as part of this momentous occasion the Society is celebrating this service to the community by acknowledging the volunteers that have supported this program throughout this period.